Noise Levels in Side Creek, Aurora, CO | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,389 Side Creek residents, or 27.7%, live above that level.
 By land area, 30.0% of Side Creek is above 55 dBA.

 Average noise levels for Side Creek residents, grouped by direction from the center of Side Creek.
-Southern Side Creek carries the highest population-weighted average; Eastern Side Creek carries the lowest.
-Just 24% of residents in Eastern Side Creek live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Southern Side Creek.
+The highest population-weighted average is in southern Side Creek; the lowest is in southeastern Side Creek, where just 19% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Side Creek